North Royalton High School

 North Royalton High School is a public high school located in North Royalton, Ohio, United States, a suburban community in Greater Cleveland.
 Over 1,000 students attend the school.
-The school is best known for its marching band, led by Band Director David Vitale.
-The school also has a football team that entertains marching band fans on Friday nights.
 North Royalton is a member of the National Division of the Suburban League.
 The school colors are purple and gold and athletic teams are known as the Bears.
+The school's principal is Kristin Hubbell since 2024.